PauloAlves8039/dotnet-microservices-auctions/README.md

 # Once this completes you can use the following to run the services:
 docker compose up -d
 ```
-## 📫 Example Request
+## 📫 Requests

-Use a tool to interact with the API endpoints, `Postman` was used in the course.
+Use a tool to interact with the API endpoints. `Postman` was used throughout the course.

+You can use this [requests](https://github.com/PauloAlves8039/dotnet-microservices-auctions/tree/master/Resources/Requests/Postman) collection as a backup to import directly into `Postman`.

+Note: All requests are already pre-configured.

 ## 📘 Notes
 ```bash